ece362-purdue/proton-labs/lab2-interrupts/README.md

 Next, implement `init_gpio_irq` as instructed below, along with a few other functions.
 You can use either the SDK functions or directly write to registers.

 1. First, turn on GP22-GP25 (the user LEDs) so that they are all on when the program starts.
 This is done in `init_outputs()`, which is already called in `main`.
 This is how we'll know if the microcontroller is in the DORMANT state or not.
-2. Configure GP21 such that when a **rising edge** occurs on it, the function `gp21_isr` is called.
-Use the function `gpio_set_irq_enabled_with_callback`.
+2. Configure GP21 and GP26 such that when a **rising edge** occurs on either pin, the function `gpio_isr` is called.
+Use the function `gpio_add_raw_irq_handler_masked` to add the handler for both pins at once, and don't forget to enable the GPIO IRQ for both pins, as well the BANK0 IRQ interrupt.
+3. Configure GP26 to wake the microcontroller from the DORMANT state in addition to triggering the interrupt handled by `gpio_isr`.
+You can configure a pin for multiple functions simultaneously.
+    - We've found that using the SDK function `gpio_set_irq_enabled_with_callback` does not work well when you're also trying to wake from DORMANT sleep.
+Stick with the `gpio_add_raw_irq_handler` and `gpio_set_irq_enabled` approach - make sure you call them in the right order.
+    - Your `gpio_isr` function should properly check which pin triggered the interrupt before performing the appropriate actions.

+In `gpio_isr`:
+- You should **identify which pin triggered the interrupt** using the event parameter passed to the handler.
-    - `gp21_isr`, when called, should **acknowledge the interrupt**, turn off all user LEDs GP22-GP25, and enter the DORMANT state.
+- If GP21 triggered the interrupt, acknowledge it, turn off all user LEDs GP22-GP25, and enter the DORMANT state.
+- If GP26 triggered the interrupt, acknowledge both the DORMANT wake event and the regular rising edge interrupt, then turn on GP22-GP25.
-    - Once this is implemented and you press GP21, your RP2350 will not respond to any other stimulus (other than GP26) until it wakes up.  **This includes being able to upload code, because your crystal oscillator is now turned off!**  If you need to get out of this state and GP26 isn't working, press the Reset button, which will restart the oscillator, and subsequently the microcontroller.
+- Once the GP21 functionality is implemented and you press GP21, your RP2350 will not respond to any other stimulus (other than GP26) until it wakes up. **This includes being able to upload code, because your crystal oscillator is now turned off!** If you need to get out of this state and GP26 isn't working, press the Reset button, which will restart the oscillator, and subsequently the microcontroller.
-3. Configure GP26 to wake the microcontroller from the DORMANT state, and to execute `gp26_isr` on the rising edge (yes, you can do two events on the same edge!).
-You should not have to set the callback ISR when entering DORMANT mode.
-    - We've found that using the SDK function `gpio_set_irq_enabled_with_callback` does not work when you're also trying to wake from DORMANT sleep.
-Use `gpio_add_raw_irq_handler` and `gpio_set_irq_enabled` instead - make sure you call them in the right order.
-    - `gp26_isr` should **acknowledge two interrupts** - the DORMANT wake event, and the regular rising edge interrupt - and turn on GP22-GP25.

 In summary, you should implement the following functions:
 1. `init_gpio_irq` - configure GP21 and GP26 as described above and turn GP22-GP25 on.
+2. `gpio_isr` - This single ISR will handle interrupts from both GP21 and GP26.
+It should:
+    - Identify which pin triggered the interrupt (check the event parameter)
-2. `gp21_isr` - acknowledge the interrupt, turn off all user LEDs GP22-GP25, and enter the DORMANT state.
+    - If GP21: acknowledge the interrupt, turn off all user LEDs GP22-GP25, and enter DORMANT state
-3. `gp26_isr` - acknowledge the DORMANT wake event and the rising edge interrupt, and turn on GP22-GP25.
+    - If GP26: acknowledge both the DORMANT wake event and the rising edge interrupt, then turn on GP22-GP25

 > [!TIP]
 > If you're unsure what functions to use, use the [C/C++ SDK functions](https://datasheets.raspberrypi.com/pico/raspberry-pi-pico-c-sdk.pdf).
 Search for GPIO and/or IRQ functions.